BellaTheUni112/TurkeyChat/README.md

-TurkeyChat, an end-to-end encrypted chat app.
+TurkeyChat, an end-to-end encrypted chat app using ChaCha20Poly1305.

 This currently only supports 2 people at a time.